TCP-23/GMF2-Tools/README.md

 A [Blender](https://www.blender.org) extension that allows Blender to import GMF2 files.

-Models with an armature don't rip correctly at the moment
+Models with an armature don't rip correctly at the moment.

 ## Requirements:
 - Blender version 4.2 or higher